Administration API

 }

-object within the JSON contains a list of 10 elements, each representing a message delivery or specific delivery of a campaign email to a given user, and each object has attributes relevant to this concept, such as the customer's name and email or the date it was sent.
+As you can see, the message_deliveries object within the JSON contains a list of 10 elements, where each one represents a message delivery or specific delivery of a campaign email to a specific user, and each object has attributes relevant to this concept, such as the customer's name and email or the date it was sent.
 Where are the other records?
-Resource pagination is an important part of making use of APIs.
+Resource pagination is an important part when using APIs.

 The 4 attributes are:

-: The current data windowtotal_pages
+• current_page: The current window of data

-In the previous example, aside from having the first 10 records, there are a total of 1078 entries, grouped into 108 pages.
-If you want to obtain the second page of this data, you need to add the page
+In the previous example, apart from having the first 10 records, there are a total of 1078 entries, grouped into 108 pages.
+If you want to get the second page of this data, you need to add the page parameter with a value equal to 2, invoking the URL again.
+To modify the number of records per page, add the per_page parameter with the desired value.

 curl -X GET https://test.modyo.com/api/admin/messaging/message_deliveries?campaign_id=15&delivery_id=29&page=30&per_page=5 -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'